Steam Deck Framerate Limiter Egregiously Raises Input Latency

 In his experiment with Rocket League, the Redditor discovered a minimal to zero increase in input latency.
 Rocket League is one of those few titles with a built-in framerate limiter (not to be confused with V-Sync).
 For this experiment, the Redditor configured the target frame rate in Rocket League and the Steam Deck's refresh rate to 50 Hz.

-Until Valve issues a fix for the Steam Deck's framerate limiter, the best course of action is to use the game's built-in framerate limiter to match your desired refresh rate on the Steam Deck.
-The problem is that not every game has a framerate limiter.
+Until Valve issues a fix for the Steam Deck's framerate limiter, the best course of action is to use the game's built-in framerate limiter to match your desired refresh rate on the Steam Deck or leave the latter uncapped.
+The problem is that not every title has an in-game framerate limiter.
 Furthermore, the Redditor highlighted he still experienced screen tearing and judder despite using Rocket League's internal framerate limiter.

-In other news, the Redditor praised the Steam Deck's button-to-photon latency compared to other consoles.
-The user recorded values between 70ms to 86ms for the Nintendo Switch a year ago, with latency performance similar to the PlayStation 5 or Xbox Series X. When uncapped, the Steam Deck (31.8ms) flaunts excellent input latency.
+The Redditor praised the Steam Deck's button-to-photon latency compared to other consoles in other news.
+The user recorded values between 70ms to 86ms for the Nintendo Switch a year ago, with latency performance similar to the PlayStation 5 or Xbox Series X. However, the Steam Deck (31.8ms) flaunts excellent input latency when uncapped.
 The only good news is that Valve has delayed Steam Deck pre-orders to after Q3, so it's more than enough time for Valve to fix the issue before the consoles get into gamers' hands.
 Unfortunately, existing Steam Deck owners will have to use the workaround until an official patch arrives.